agentiqs/mcp-kit-python/CONTRIBUTING.md

 ```
    Note: Pre-commit hooks will automatically run on staged files when you commit.

-8. Submit a pull request to the same branch you branched from
+8. Submit a pull request to the same branch you branched from.

 ## Code Style